 Vitamin D may also play a role in providing protection from osteoporosis, hypertension (high blood pressure), cancer, and several autoimmune diseases.

-Vitamin D Requirements for Children
+How Much Vitamin D for Kids?

 Breastfed babies will need a Vitamin D supplement, and those who are formula-fed will receive vitamin D included within the formula.

 Children and teens 1-20 years of age should get 600 IU of Vitamin D per day.